Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What is a rectocele?

-A rectocele is often caused by weak muscles and ligaments that cannot hold and support the vagina and rectum.
+A rectocele happens when part of your rectum bulges into your vagina.
+This may happen if you have weak muscles and ligaments that cannot support the vagina and rectum.
 A wall of tough tissue, called the rectovaginal septum, separates the rectum from the vagina.
 The rectovaginal septum may be weak and thin.
-This weakening allows part of the rectum to push into the vagina.
-Weakening may be caused by the following:
+This allows part of the rectum to push into the vagina.

-- Genetics: You may have been born with weaker muscles in your rectum and vagina.
+- Being born with weaker muscles in your rectum and vagina

 What are the signs and symptoms of a rectocele?

-- A soft bulge of tissue in your vagina that may poke out through the vaginal opening
+- A soft bulge or lump in your vagina that may bulge through your vaginal opening

-- Bowel movement that leaks out from your rectum
+- Constipation or bowel movement that leaks out from your rectum

 - Low back pain that goes away when you lie down